TiBeN/m3uragen/README.md

     'Zork I - The Great Underground Empire (USA, Europe) (R52) (C128).m3u' [..]

-Paths to the images files into m3u are relatives to the M3U file.
+Paths to the images files inside M3U files are relatives to the M3U files.

 ### Handle an unzipped collection